-With the support of generous donors and friends of Carle Illinois, scholarships will be available for the 2019-20 academic year.
-These scholarships are for tuition.
+With the support of generous donors and friends of Carle Illinois, some partial tuition scholarships will be available for the 2020-21 academic year.
 Fees, room and board costs are not included.

 We encourage you to file the FAFSA using our school code of 001775 if you would like to be considered for other forms of financial aid.
 Additional information regarding the financial aid process is available below.